There are many reasons you may need a blood transfusion:

 - When your body cannot make enough blood

-A blood transfusion is a safe and common procedure during which you receive blood through an intravenous (IV) line placed in one of your blood vessels.
+A blood transfusion is a safe and common procedure during which you receive blood through an intravenous (IV) line placed in one of your veins.
 It takes 1 to 4 hours to receive the blood, depending on how much you need.

 Blood From the Public (Volunteer Blood Donation)